 Case management services assist a client in accessing needed medical, educational, social, prevocational, vocational, rehabilitative, or other community services.
-Case management services shall focus on coordination of care, integration into primary care, and interaction with mental health and the criminal justice or child welfare systems, if needed.
+Case management services shall focus on coordination of care, integration into primary care, and interaction with mental health and the criminal justice or child welfare systems, if needed

-- b.
-Case management services shall include the following: - i.
-Monitor the client's progress with other providers and agencies involved in the client's care, provide care coordination services and transition to higher or lower level of SUD care, as medically necessary; - ii.
-Communicate, coordinate, refer and related activities; - iii.
-Monitor service delivery to ensure clients access to service; - iv.
+- a.
+Case management services shall be provided face-to-face, by telephone, or by telehealth and may be provided in any appropriate setting in the community.
+If services are provided in the community, Contractor shall maintain confidentiality requirements/guidelines. - b.
+Case management services shall include the following: - Monitor the client's progress with other providers and agencies involved in the client's care, provide care coordination services and transition to higher or lower level of SUD care, as medically necessary; - ii.
+Communicate, coordinate, refer and related activities;

+- iii.
+Monitor service delivery to ensure clients access to service: - iv.
 Patient advocacy, linkages to physical and mental health care, transportation to and retention in primary care services; and - v.
-Case management shall be consistent with and shall not violate the confidentiality of alcohol or drug patients as set forth in 42 CFR Part 2, and California law. - 4.
-Physician Consultation
+Case management shall be consistent with and shall not violate the confidentiality of alcohol or drug patients as set forth in 42 CFR Part 2, and California law.

+5. Physician Consultation